google/googletest/googletest/docs/Documentation.md

 This page lists all documentation markdown files for Google Test **(the current git version)**
--- **if you use a released version of Google Test, please read the documentation for that specific version instead (e.g. by checking out the respective git branch/tag).**
+-- **if you use a former version of Google Test, please read the documentation for that specific version instead (e.g. by checking out the respective git branch/tag).**